How the Entertainment Industry Uses 3D Printing for Faster Props, Costumes & Sets

 Set Design and Miniature Models

-Read about how the set design and miniature models’ space have changed because of 3D printing:
+Read about how the set design and miniature models’ space have changed because of this technology:

 Detailed Set Components and Miniatures

-Large set elements are rarely printed in full scale; instead, 3D printing is most commonly used for miniatures, decorative components, and modular pieces that are then integrated into the set design.
+Large set elements are rarely printed in full scale; instead, it is most commonly used for miniatures, decorative components, and modular pieces that are then integrated into the set design.

 Benefits of Using 3D Printing in Entertainment